vidardb/vidardb/docker_image/README.md

 make docker-image
 ```

-We can also specify the build parameters:
+Some available build parameters:

 ```sh
 REGISTRY=<YOUR REGISTRY ADDRESS> IMAGE=<YOUR IMAGE NAME> TAG=<YOUR IMAGE TAG> make docker-image
 ```

-## Installing MADLib
+## Installing MADlib

-If you need to install MADLib for a new created database in `postgresql` container, you can run the following instruction:
+[MADlib](https://madlib.apache.org/) supports big data machine learning in sql.
+If you want to install it for a new created database in the `postgresql` container, try the following command:

 ```sh
 docker exec -it postgresql sh -c "install-madlib.sh -U <YOUR DATABASE USERNAME> -P <YOUR DATABASE PASSWORD> -D <YOUR DATABASE NAME>"
 ```

-For example, if you have created a new database named `madlib`, and the username is `madlib` and no password,
+For example, if you have created a new database named `madlib`, and the username is `madlib` and there is no password,
-then you can install madlib like this:
+then you can simply install madlib like this:

 ```sh
 docker exec -it postgresql sh -c "install-madlib.sh -U madlib -D madlib"